Welcome to ReSci!

 When you're getting started, it's important to make sure that your users' data is imported correctly from the Mailchimp platform into Cortex.
 This article shows how to amend the standard subscribed users file from Mailchimp and upload into Cortex.

-Step 1: Delete the columns with the data we don't need.
+First, delete the columns with the data we don't need:

-Step 4: Save as a "Comma Separated Values (.csv)" file
+Finally, save as a "Comma Separated Values (.csv)" file:

-- Now that the spreadsheet is ready, go to your Cortex admin to upload the list, and access your Segments page, found within the Audience menu.
+Now that the spreadsheet is ready, log into Cortex to upload the list, and access your Segments page, found within the Audience menu.